TeknooSoftware/states/docs/api/files/DI/Container.php.txt

     public function __clone()
     {
         /**
-         * Do nothing, Pimple use standard array, they are automatically cloned by php (but not theirs values) */
+         * Do nothing, Pimple uses standard array, they are automatically cloned by php (but not theirs values) */
     }